xiaoqie007/regular-investing-in-box/docs/en/README.md

 There's an easy way to understand how economic cycles are shaped:

->Economic cycles are shaped by participants in the economy coordinating well at some times and poorly at others.
+>Economic cycles are shaped by participants/pärˈtisəpənt/ in the economy coordinating well at some times and poorly at others.

 When many parties -– and "many" here refers to so many that some parties don't even know of the existence of others -– are communicating more and more efficiently, the length of cycles will become shorter and shorter, even if fluctuations, which occur when parties are not coordinating well, may never be completely eliminated.

-If we look at it from this perspective, we can easily understand why the Great Depression of the 1930s took so long to recover from (i.e., complete the cycle), yet the recovery from the Asian Financial Crises of the 1990s only took a few years, and the recovery from the worldwide recession brought about by the US subprime crisis was even faster.
+If we look at it from this perspective/pərˈspektiv/, we can easily understand why the Great Depression/diˈpreSHən/ of the 1930s took so long to recover from (i.e., complete the cycle), yet the recovery from the Asian Financial Crises of the 1990s only took a few years, and the recovery from the worldwide recession/riˈseSHən/ brought about by the US subprime crisis was even faster.

 The reason is simple and easily understood:

->The rapid flow of information makes worldwide cooperation easier and more seamless, so even though crises will continue to occur, **recoveries are becoming more rapid.**
+>The rapid/ˈrapid/ flow of information makes worldwide cooperation easier and more seamless, so even though crises will continue to occur, **recoveries are becoming more rapid.**

-This is also why blockchain assets see shorter fluctuation cycles.
-Over the past eight years, I've often heard people use the halving of bitcoin's block reward every four years as a way to distinguish bitcoin's cycles.
-Maybe that was useful early on, but, now that Bitcoin is no longer the only valuable blockchain asset, using the block reward halving as a basis for determining cycles has slowly lost significance.
+This is also why blockchain assets see shorter fluctuation/ˌfləkCHo͞oˈāSHən/ cycles.
+Over the past eight years, I've often heard people use the halving of bitcoin's block reward/riˈwôrd/ every four years as a way to distinguish/disˈtiNGgwiSH/ bitcoin's cycles.
+Maybe that was useful early on, but, now that Bitcoin is no longer the only valuable blockchain asset, using the block reward halving as a basis for determining cycles has slowly lost significance/sigˈnifikəns/.

 I think the reason why blockchain asset markets have shorter cycles than stock markets is due to the fact that the players in the market are clearly coordinating more efficiently.
 We can see this just from looking at the number of trading markets.
-There are only a few influential stock markets, but there are thousands of markets on which to trade blockchain assets, and trading continues 24 hours a day, 365 days a year.
-This type of coordination greatly exceeds the coordination of traditional securities markets.
+There are only a few influential/ˌinflo͞oˈenCHəl/ stock markets, but there are thousands of markets on which to trade blockchain assets, and trading continues 24 hours a day, 365 days a year.
+This type of coordination greatly exceeds/ikˈsēd/ the coordination of traditional securities/səˈkjʊrəti/ markets.

 It is truly great news:

 >**Cycles are getting shorter and shorter.**

-Cycles in stock markets have already shrunk from decades to less than a decade, and they continue to shrink.
+Cycles in stock markets have already shrunk from decades to less than a decade, and they continue to shrink/SHriNGk/.
 Blockchain market cycles are already shorter, and they are also shrinking.

 In my view, long-term doesn't mean forever, but is a clearly defined concept of two or more full market cycles.
 In the stock market, two full market cycles will take about 10-15 years; in the blockchain market, two full market cycles will take six to eight years.
 Either way, they are both futures worth waiting on, right?